Architecture

-libtmux mirrors tmux’s object hierarchy as a typed Python ORM:
+libtmux mirrors tmux’s object hierarchy as a typed Python ORM, so the parent-child relationships you know from tmux carry over directly into the objects you hold:

 Server